psychemedia/storytelling-notes/three-heads-well.md

 "Oh!" said the old hag; "it's no use your trying.
 We've had ever so many maids, but none of them was worth her salt."

 But she begged so prettily that they would just take her on trial, that at last they let her stay.
 So the old hag gave her a sieve, and hade her go and fetch water in it.
-She thought it strange to feteh water in a sieve, but still she went, and when she came to the well, the little birds began to sing —
+She thought it strange to fetch water in a sieve, but still she went, and when she came to the well, the little birds began to sing —

 "Daub in clay,
 Stuff in straw.